-The winter slump that inevitably arrives in February is hitting, and hitting us hard.
-With 9 consecutive days of snow, minimal days with sunshine, and this weeks temperatures threatening single digits, it is hard to see the light of spring and summer weather at the end of this winter weather tunnel.
-Don’t worry because March 20, the official first day of Spring, is right around the corner when your dreams to get outside, walk the trails, take trips with your family and friends start to become a reality.
+The winter cold can hit us hard in Wisconsin.
+The consecutive days of snow, minimal days with sunshine, and cold temperatures, it is hard to see the light of spring and summer weather at the end of the winter weather tunnel.
+Spring will show it’s head again at the end of it all when your dreams to get outside, walk the trails, take trips with your family and friends start to become a reality.
 This news of spring quickly approaching can be exciting for most but depressing for others who are unable to get outside and enjoy the weather due to disabilities or chronic pain.

 What is chronic pain?

 Chronic pain is described as having pain daily for greater than 3 months.
 If you are one of the 25 million Americans with chronic pain from one cause or another, below are some tips that can possibly help control your symptoms to allow for better management of your pain to allow for increased participation in outdoor activities as the weather starts to warm up!

 Deep Breathing is such a great tool that I incorporate with most of my patients throughout treatment and with self management as it costs nothing and you don’t need any equipment to perform, just yourself.
 While performing deep breathing activities, you begin to activate your parasympathetic nervous system (PNS).
 The PNS is an automatic system in your body that turns on to promote “rest and digest”.
 It encourages your body to relax by slowing production of the stress hormones that are naturally within our body, lower heart rate, reduce blood pressure, and relax muscles.
 Reducing stress and relaxing your muscles can be major factors in helping to manage chronic pain.